mat0606/ocp-saurus2/docs/intro.md

 ## What's New

 -   This workshop uses for the following software versions:
-    -   AOS 6.1.1.5
+    -   AOS 6.5.1.8
-    -   Prism Central - pc.2022.4.0.1
+    -   Prism Central - pc.2022.6.0.1
-    -   Calm 3.4.1
+    -   Nutanix Cloud Manager Self Service 3.6.0
+    -   Nutanix Files 4.2.1
+    -   Nutanix Objects 3.6.0

 ## Agenda

+-   OCP UPI Installation
 -   OCP IPI installation
--   Nutanix Storage CSI
+-   Nutanix Storage CSI Deployment
+-   Nutanix CSI Operator Lifecycle Management
+-   CSI Metrics Monitor with Prometheus
--   OCP and Nutanix NDB
+-   Nutanix Volume Storage Class Deployment
--   OCP on Nutanix NCM
+-   Nutanix Files Storage Class Deployment
-    -   OCP: Deploying OCP Cluster
-    -   OCP: Scale out and Scale in OCP Cluster Worker Nodes
-    -   OCP: Deploying Nutanix CSI Drivers for OCP Cluster
+-   Nutanix Files Deployment
-    -   OCP: Deploy using Red Hat Assited Installer
--   OCP and IPI installaation
--   Workloads on OCP
-    -   Deploying Wordpress application on OCP
-    -   Setting up Nutanix Objects as for backup target
+-   Backup to Nutanix Objects using OADP
-    -   Deploying Kasten K10 backup applicaiton on OCP
-    -   Backup and Restore Wordpress
--   Optional Labs
-    -   OCP: Deploy second OCP cluster using Calm
-    -   OCP: Provisioning storage to OCP Image Registry
+-   Objects metric monitor with Prometheus

 ## Initial Setup

 -   Take note of the *Passwords* being used from you RX reservation details
 -   Log into your virtual desktops (connection info below)
 -   Login to Global Protect VPN if you have access

 ## Cluster Assignment

 The instructor will inform the attendees of their assigned clusters.